karrla/gitbook/support_and_feedback.md

 fig.1 [Search](http://tola.work/helpdesk/tickets/)
  and [Vote!](http://tola.work/helpdesk/tickets/)
 ###Tickets
-New to the idea of entering tickets?
-Here are some good questions to answer when entering a new [Tola.Work](http://tola.work) ticket
+New to the idea of entering tickets? <br> Here are some good questions to answer when entering a new [Tola.Work](http://tola.work) ticket

 <i>What browser are you using?